An Exploration Of The Risks And Benefits

 Market Price Variance Risk

-Direxion Daily Leveraged ETFs are a part of the Direxion Shares ETF Trust (“Direxion Shares”) are bought and sold in the secondary market on the NYSE ARCA, Inc. and other exchanges.
-The market prices of the shares will fluctuate in response to changes in NAV and supply and demand for the shares.
+Direxion Daily Leveraged ETFs are a part of the Direxion Shares ETF Trust (“Direxion Shares”) are bought and sold in the secondary market on the NYSE ARCA, Inc., The Nasdaq Stock Market, LLC, and other exchanges.
+The market prices of the shares will fluctuate in response to changes in net asset value (NAV) and supply and demand for the shares.
 It is not possible to accurately predict whether the shares will trade above, below, or at their NAV.
 On occasion, ETFs may trade at larger-than expected premiums due to a lack of supply of outstanding shares available in the markets.
 The result could be that an investor may buy shares at a price that is somewhat inflated above the total market value of the underlying holdings of the fund.
 However, as more shares are introduced into the secondary market, supply and demand ordinarily return to relative balance.
 The result typically would be a natural decrease in the size of the premiums.

 Direxion Shares may invest in financial instruments involving counterparties for the purpose of attempting to gain added exposure to the benchmark indexes.